 ‡ Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2012-2013 Edition, Childcare Workers, on the Internet at http://www.bls.gov/ooh/personal-care-and-service/childcare-workers.htm.(Accessed April, 2012) National long-term projections may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 § Kaplan University cannot guarantee employment or career advancement.

-  # Kaplan University does not guarantee the transferability of credit from any of these sources.
-See the University Catalog for our Transfer of Credit policy.
+# Kaplan University cannot guarantee transferability of credit.
+See the University Catalog for the Prior Learning Assessment policy.